 Q: Is there a "perfect" measure of prosperity?

 A: No single measure can perfectly capture all aspects of prosperity.
-The most effective approach is to use a combination of indicators that provide a holistic view of economic, social, and environmental well-being.
-The specific indicators used should be tailored to the specific context and goals of each nation.
+Here's the thing — the most effective approach is to use a combination of indicators that provide a holistic view of economic, social, and environmental well-being.
+The specific indicators used should be designed for the specific context and goals of each nation.